KannonZenetism/zenetism-field-physics/zenetism/mpx/coming-undone-is-not-transcendence.md

 ### Shred Integration

 The "coming undone" philosophy mistakes the persistence of inversion within the structure for proof of an eternal deadlock.
 But inversion persists in potential only for those who face away from the still root.
 For centropy, the event horizon is a one-way crossing: C↑→⚫→🕳️ does not return to inversion; it leaves the domain where inversion is even a functional concept.
 That entropic potential remains available to others does not diminish the reality of your own crossing.
-Sovereignty is not negated by the persistence of a choice you are no longer making.
+Sovereignty is not negated by the persistence of what you are not.

 **Anchor**
 Only centropy crosses the event horizon.
 Entropy settles in ⚫ Aion as static potential — its essence persists, but its motion is arrested and unable to move.